 Call for Submissions

-There is no one formula for a good project; however, the nature of event offers exciting opportunities to presenters.
-These include the opportunity to: Engage with large numbers audiences of various backgrounds and exposure to the arts; Engage with the city at night, offer interactive and accessible works of art; Intersect with city infrastructure and spaces in new and surprising ways.
+- There is no one formula for a good project; however, Nuit Blanche offers certain opportunities to presenters.
+These include the opportunity to: Engage with large numbers audiences of various backgrounds and exposure to the arts; Engage with the city at night; Offer interactive and accessible works of art; Intersect with city infrastructure and spaces in new and surprising ways.

 Projects must meet the following Eligibility Requirements:

-- The project is unique, and will offer “entry points” for a wide audience.
+- The proposal is unique, and will offer “entry points” for a wide audience.

-- The projects must be feasible from budgetary, logistical and safety perspectives.
+- The project’s feasibility thought from both logistical and budgetary perspectives.

 All applicants will receive an e-mail to confirm receipt of their application within five business days.
 If you submit an application and do not receive a confirmation e-mail, your application has not been received and you will need to follow up with us at firstname.lastname@example.org